 I didn't like how they slid down my nose.

-For those reasons and a million others, I was having to reconsider my childhood oath of never wearing contacts.
+For those reasons I was having to reconsider my childhood oath of never wearing contacts.

 New Mindset and Attitude